telefonicaid/fiware-orion/doc/manuals-ld/quick-start-guide.md

 GET /ngsi-ld/ex/v1/contexts<context-id>
 ```

-So, let's try this, using the option `--dumpHeaders` of `curl` so that we save the HTTP headers - that's where we'll find the URL to retrieve the context later:
+So, let's try this, using the option `--dump-header` of `curl` so that we save the HTTP headers - that's where we'll find the URL to retrieve the context later:
 ```bash
 payload='{
   "@context": {